 However, thanks to supply chain mapping, the Kaysun team knew the country of origin and could monitor weather developments.
 It also allowed for proactive communication with the UK-based resin supplier to check order status, and timely updates to the customer to mitigate risk.

 The benefits of supply chain mapping are operational, tactical, and instrumental in building solid vendor relationships that help you in other areas.
-Learn more about how your injection molding partner can guide you in resin selection with the Checklist: OEM-Molder Strategies for the Resin Shortage.
+Learn more in Supply Chain Mapping for Injection Molding Project Success.
 Click the button below to download your copy now.

 1Sedex, Supply Chain Mapping (Why it's important) | Sedex, October 7, 2020